Effective Date: March 29, 2019

 b.
 Maintains document control for Agency-level directives through maintenance of the NODIS library, the NODIS database, and signed approval packages.

 c.
-Monitors identified conflicts among directives and assists and supports the Agency-level DRO (Deputy Administrator, or designee) in order to resolve impasses.
+Monitors identified conflicts among directives and assists and supports the Agency-level DRO (Deputy Administrator, Associate Administrator (when delegated), or the designated senior official within the Office of the Administrator) in order to resolve impasses.
 See process requirements in Chapter 5.

 d.
 Trains and assists DMs and directives writers in the performance of their duties.

 e.
-Maintains Agency-level directives case files that include all the material from the Approving Official's signature package and disposes of all official files associated with approved Agency-level directives, according to NPR 1441.1, NASA Records Management Program Requirements.
-See paragraphs 126.96.36.199 for a list of official files.
+Maintains Agency-level directives case files that include all the material from the Approving Official's signature package and disposes of all official files associated with approved Agency-level directives, according to NRRS 1441.1, NASA Records Retention Schedules.
+See Item #01/072.0.A of the NRRS and paragraph 22.214.171.124 of this NPR for a list of official files.

 f.
 Reviews requests for waiver from requirements in this directive to determine if justifications warrant approval using the process requirements described in Chapter 5.